 We are deeply involved in bringing competency-based approaches into educator preparation, credentialing and professional development.
 To further this effort, the Friday Institute has begun developing a series of micro-credentials for teachers, coaches and administrators.
 These micro-credentials often support and extend the learning opportunities offered in the Courses but can also be earned by educators within or outside of the context of the course.

 - Self-directed.
-Teachers can pursue the micro-credentials by participating in a MOOC-Ed, through other professional learning activities, or on their own.
+Teachers can pursue the micro-credentials by participating in a course, through other professional learning activities, or on their own.

 - Job-Embedded.
 Each of the micro-credentials is directly tied to classroom practice and provides a scaffolded approach to building useful classroom skills.

 - Competency-Based.
 Micro-credentials must measure an educator’s demonstrated ability to apply specific skills in the classroom context.

 - Research-Based.
 Micro-credentials are designed around skills that have been thoroughly researched and have a demonstrated import on classroom practice.

 Digital Promise: Micro-credentials to Support Learner Variability in the Classroom